yukijina/project-rails-js-job-search-organizer/README.md

 # Job Search Organizer

-This is Flatiron School Ruby on Rails project.
+Flatiron School Ruby on Rails project.

 ## About this project
 User can signup, log in and log out.
 User can also log in through third party log in(Google).
-User can track their job search progress in their own checklist.
+User can track their job application process in their own checklists.
 User can create a company and position, however only admin can edit after they are created.